 In the meantime, prepare the filling:

-- Cook the chicken for a few minutes, using a tiny bit of olive oil.(read the post to know what kind of chicken I've used)
+- Into a pan, cook the chicken for a few minutes, using a tiny bit of olive oil.(read the post to know what kind of chicken I've used)

 - Set it aside.
 In the same pan (low heat), pour 1 tablespoon of oil and 10 gr of cornstarch.
 Whisk.